Dates: 21, 22, 23 June 2023

 Trainer: Julie Sharon-Wagschal

-Gottman Method couples therapy: Assessment, intervention and comorbidities
+Gottman level 2 Method couples therapy: Assessment, intervention and comorbidities

 At the completion of Level 2 Training, you should have the clinical familiarity, knowledge, and resources to integrate Gottman Method Couples Therapy assessments and interventions into your clinical work.

 This three-day workshop deepens your knowledge and understanding of the Gottman Method.
 You will learn more about how and when to use the interventions and how to handle co-morbidities that complicate couples counseling, such as depression, affairs, PTSD, addictions and domestic violence.
 You will also be given ample opportunity to practice many of the couple therapy exercises.

 Gottman level 2 Training description

 This workshop provides a wealth of information about relationship theory, observation, couple dynamics, relationship assessment, treatment planning, when and how to use interventions, and working with co-morbidities.
 All materials may be used in clinical settings.

 You will view original videos of couples from the famous Gottman “Love Lab,” as well as video of Drs.
 John and Julie Gottman demonstrating assessment and interventions in real case examples from their private practice.
 Live workshop participants will practice using the interventions in role play sessions to help gain confidence using them with couples.

 This Gottman level 2 training dives deep into the Gottman Method approach for treating complicated cases involving co-morbidities, including affairs, PTSD, addiction, and domestic violence.